marcantoine/ra-data-graphql-prisma/README.md

 export default App;
 ```

-And that's it, `buildOpenCrudProvider` will create a default ApolloClient for you and run an [introspection](http://graphql.org/learn/introspection/) query on your Prisma/GraphCMS endpoint, listing all potential resources.
+And that's it, `buildGraphQLProvider` will create a default ApolloClient for you and run an [introspection](http://graphql.org/learn/introspection/) query on your Prisma/GraphCMS endpoint, listing all potential resources.

 ## Options